 Day 11 – Travel from Paris to Rome

-- Walk along the Canal Saint-Martin – Highlights: boats traveling through the locks
+- Say au revoir to Paris with a walk along the Canal Saint-Martin – Highlights: boats traveling through the locks

 - Train to airport; flight to Rome ($79); check in to B&B Espresso ($343 for 5 nights) in the Salario neighborhood.